SWYP

 Examples of SWYP in Sentences

-Here are examples of SWYP being used in conversations:
+Here are examples of SWYP in conversations:

 • Lee: You took out a loan for the car and you didn't tell me?